Henryk Moruś: Investigation

 During the long-lasting court proceedings, the accused did not speak, did not show remorse and made offensive gestures, which suggested a lack of senses (which, however, did not confirm anything).
 Expert psychiatrists recognized him as sane and completely accountable for his actions - they did not see him as having the capacity for higher feelings though.
-According to his family, he was a good husband and caring father of three children.
-In 1993, the Provincial Court of Piotrków Trybunalski sentenced Henryk Moruś for four murders to the death penalty with indefinite deprivation of public rights, and for three other murders and three offenses (theft, illegal alcohol and illegal possession of a firearm without a permit) to 25 years imprisonment.
+According to his family, he was a good husband and a caring father of three children.
+In 1993, the Provincial Court of Piotrków Trybunalski sentenced Moruś for four murders to the death penalty with indefinite deprivation of public rights, and for three other murders and three offences (theft, illegal alcohol and illegal possession of a firearm without a permit) to 25 years imprisonment.

+Victims

 Appeals

-On December 3, 1993, in the proceedings before the second instance at the Łódź Court of Appeal, the sentence was lifted, returning the case for re-examination, stating that the ruling of the Piotrków court was affected by significant deficiencies.
-The court came to the decision that only Andrzej Kłosiński's murder could be proven at first, which was helped by admission of Moruś, who initially denied any involvement before the court.
+On 3 December 1993, in the proceedings before the second instance at the Łódź Court of Appeal, the sentence was lifted, returning the case for re-examination, stating that the ruling of the Piotrków court was affected by significant deficiencies.
+The court came to the decision that only Andrzej Kłosiński's murder could be proven at first, which was helped by the admission of Moruś, who initially denied any involvement before the court.
 It had also not been determined whether one or more people participated in the murder, as three witnesses gave different stories.
 The court re-imposed the same penalty in 1995.

 Two separate appeals lodged by the Moruś' defenders accused the court of many contradictions contained in the court's assessment and questioned the death penalty in the current moratorium on executions.
-The court of appeal, which considered defense applications, supplemented (as a rarity) evidence of new expert opinions.
+The court of appeal, which considered defence applications, supplemented (as a rarity) evidence of new expert opinions.
 Ultimately, however, the lower sentence was upheld.
-The accused's last words were that he had not killed anyone, and that the sentence was given coldly.
+The accused's last words were that he had not killed anyone and that the sentence was given coldly.

 In the justification, the court stressed the causal relationship between the evidence and the assessment of the first sentence.
 The court also issued a verdict that the death penalty does not contradict Art.
 2 of the European Convention on Human Rights, because (according to the law), it allows for it under Polish law, and the moratorium only concerns the periodic execution of the death penalty.
 Defending attorney Wiktor Celler announced that he would appeal for cassation.
-Finally, after the abolition of the death penalty in Poland with the enforcing of the Penal Code in 1998, it was turned into a life sentence for Henryk Moruś.
+Finally, after the abolition of the death penalty in Poland with the enforcement of the Penal Code in 1998, it was turned into a life sentence for Moruś.